ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 - We've extended our implementation by adding a JSON-RPC server option

 With the above, our code should work exactly like the version of MorpheusVM found in `examples/`.
-To verify this though, we're going to apply the same integration tests used in MorpheusVM against our VM.
+To verify this though, we're going to apply the same workload tests used in MorpheusVM against our VM.

 This section will consist of the following:

 - Implementing a bash script to run our workload tests
-- Implementing workload integration tests
-  - These tests generate a large quantity of generic transactions
+- Implementing workload tests that generate a large quantity of generic transactions
-- Implementing procedural integration tests
-  - These tests test for a specific transaction
+- Implementing workload tests that test for a specific transaction
-- Registering our integration tests
+- Registering our workload tests

 ## Workload Scripts